ArduPilot/ardupilot_wiki/copter/source/docs/tuning.rst

 Similar to roll and pitch if either Stabilize Yaw P or Rate Yaw P is too high the copter's heading will oscillate.
-If they are too low the copter may be unable to maintain it's heading.
+If they are too low the copter may be unable to maintain its heading.

 As mentioned on the :ref:`Stabilize mode's tuning section <stabilize-mode_tuning>`, the ACRO_YAW_P parameter controls how quickly copter rotates based on